RamiMustaklem/portfolio-2023/content/projects/kenz-woman.md

 ![Kenz Woman](/public/images/projects/kenz-woman.jpeg)

-An E-commerce website, migrated from a barely functional Magento deployment to WordPress/WooCommerce, selling around thousands of Riyals per month.
+[**_Kenz Woman_**](https://kenzwoman.com) is an E-commerce website, migrated from a barely functional Magento deployment to WordPress/WooCommerce, selling around thousands of Riyals per month.

 Set it up with Amazon AWS services, using EC2 instance, RDS, S3 and Route 53.